Skip to main content

 Q: How should you structure your CLAUDE.md file?

 A: Break it into clear sections using markdown headers to organize different workflows.
 Include specific examples and step-by-step procedures rather than general instructions.
 Tell Claude exactly which files it should read or avoid.
 Since Claude follows CLAUDE.md more strictly than prompts, be thorough and specific.
-See CLAUDE.md Supremacy for detailed guidance.
+Best practices

 Q: How do I configure an MCP server with Claude Code?

 A: Configure MCP servers in ~/.claude.json or ~/.claude/mcp_servers.json to connect external tools.
-See Configuration for setup details.
+MCP setup

 Q: How do you add multiple working directories in Claude Code?

 A: Use the --add-dir CLI argument to access multiple directories beyond your current working directory.
 For example: claude --add-dir /path/to/other/project or claude --add-dir ../backend-api to work across multiple repositories simultaneously.
 This enables cross-project collaboration while maintaining context.
-See Configuration for detailed examples.
+Multi-directory setup

 Q: How do I switch between different Claude models in Claude Code?